AbsaOSS/pramen/README.md

 ```

 ### Enceladus ingestion pipelines for the Data Lake
-SyncWatcher can help with ingesting data for data lake pipelines of [Enceladus](https://github.com/AbsaOSS/enceladus).
+Pramen can help with ingesting data for data lake pipelines of [Enceladus](https://github.com/AbsaOSS/enceladus).
 A special sink (`EnceladusSink`) is used to save data to Enceladus' raw folder.

 Here is a template for such a pipeline: